 Hands take a beating but not everyone develops hand eczema.
 As hands are used not only used as one’s tools for work but for social expression, hand eczema has a negative impact on the quality of life.
-Diagnosis and management of hand eczema are challenging as often multiple factors are involved in causation, and avoidance of irritant or allergen is often not possible.
+Diagnosis and management of hand eczema are challenging as often multiple factors are involved in causation, and avoidance of irritants or allergens is often not possible.
 Relapses also create an ongoing cycle of the disease.
 Many individuals who develop eczema are not able to continue with their profession and hence there is an economic consequence.
-Breaching of the stratum corneum is the first step causing inflammatory cells being called to the scene.
+Breaching of the stratum corneum is the first step causing inflammatory cells to be called to the scene.
 Inflammatory activity and water losses lead to dryness, cracking, and inflammation.
 Stratum corneum (surface layer of the skin)lipids are mostly water-soluble and water exposure from “wet work” can eliminate additional lipids.
 Water loss from the stratum corneum leads to cracks, fissures, and further impairment of its barrier function.
 Genetic traits are often important in the causation.

-Hand dermatitis is an inflammation characterized by signs of erythema or redness, raised itchy lesions,fluid-filled lesions, weeping, dryness and fissures and thickening and pigmentation of the skin.
-It varies in severity and can affect the back of hands, palms or both.
+Hand dermatitis is an inflammation characterized by signs of erythema or redness, raised itchy lesions,fluid-filled lesions, weeping, dryness and fissures, and thickening and pigmentation of the skin.
+It varies in severity and can affect the back of hands, palms, or both.
 Often it starts as an intermittent complaint but becomes severe and persistent.
-In the acute phase, there is intense itching redness and oozing whereas in the chronic phase it is dryness pigmentation and scaling with itching.
+In the acute phase, there is intense itching redness, and oozing whereas in the chronic phase it is dryness pigmentation, and scaling with itching.
 Three important clinical variants are

 People with atopic dermatitis are prone to developing hand dermatitis especially if the occupation involves wet work. the Involvement is symmetric involving typically the fingers and back of hands.
-There is itching, dryness and, mild redness and thickening and exaggeration of the skin surface markings.
-Other body areas such as the neck, front of elbows and back of knees may be also involved.
+There is itching, dryness and, mild redness and thickening, and exaggeration of the skin surface markings.
+Other body areas such as the neck, front of elbows, and back of knees may be also involved.
 Emotional stress can exacerbate dermatitis.
 Psoriasis has to be ruled out which presents similar to chronic eczema.

-It is characterized by recurrent vesicles on the lateral aspect of fingers, palms and periungual area.
-The eruption is often preceded by severe pruritis or burning sensation Flares are reported with exposure to irritants, emotional stress or wearing occlusive gloves.
+It is characterized by recurrent vesicles on the lateral aspect of fingers, palms, and periungual area.
+The eruption is often preceded by severe pruritis or burning sensation Flares are reported with exposure to irritants, emotional stress, or wearing occlusive gloves.

 This is immunologically mediated.
 Skin reacts abnormally to a substance that does not affect others.
 It becomes sensitized and when it comes in contact with the same substance memory is activated and inflammatory cells are pulled in.
 Occasionally it can present as hives forex some who use latex gloves can immediately develop redness itching and swelling of hands lasting for about 20 minutes.
-Nickel, fragrances, cement, colouring agents,p-phenylenediamine in permanent dyes are some agents that can cause it.
+Nickel, fragrances, cement, coloring agents,p-phenylenediamine in permanent dyes are some agents that can cause it.
 It can affect not just the areas coming in contact with it, but distant sites too.
 It can occur within about 48 hours after contact following prior sensitization.